As explained in the page about the

 out the financial system following the Global Financial Crisis.

-However, the economy continues to rely on the financial system to
+However, the US economy continues to rely on the financial system to

 expand the money supply.
 So far, this is not happening and